Search

 ABOUT THIS COURSE

-This new course for 2023 is designed for anyone wanting to overhaul their Edexcel GCSE Music curriculum or for anyone teaching Edexcel GCSE Music for the first time.
+Led by Alex Aitken, this brand new course is designed for anyone teaching Edexcel GCSE Music for the first time, or for anyone wanting to overhaul their Edexcel GCSE Music curriculum.
 The day starts with looking at general considerations for shaping both curriculum design and teaching approaches, including discussing ways to level-up varying abilities of students at the start of the course.
 Ways of achieving an integrated, holistic, outstanding and inspiring teaching approach to the course will then be discussed, before each component of the specification is examined in turn.
 The assessment objectives, marking grids, examiner reports and common errors for each component will then form a framework within which to shape approaches to helping students at both ends of the ability range to achieve the highest marks.
 Proven strategies for developing students’ skills will be included at each stage, along with the latest thinking around curriculum design, teaching approaches, and monitoring and feedback processes.
+This brand new course is packed full of innovative and useful ideas for teaching Edexcel GCSE in the most outstanding and musical way possible, and is designed for both experienced teachers of Edexcel GCSE Music, and those approaching it for the first time.

 BENEFITS OF ATTENDING